mzhekova97/guidelines/README.md

     **drivers** : This folder would contain all the necessary packages for which provide necessary drivers for running the simulation environments as well as the real robot along with its on-board sensors.
 For example drivers can have sub-folders such as *real* and *simulation* which contain the packages for executing the real world robot and the robot in simulation respectively.

     **generic** : This folder contains all the relevant packages for launching all the processes required for successully executing a relevant task/mission for the project.
 It can be sub-divided into bringup and desciption packages.
 Example `5G_sky_ws` will have `5G_sky_bringup` and `5G_sky_description`.
-In the section below we will explain in detail the creation of this repositories.
+In the section below we will explain in detail the creation of these repositories.

     **navigation** : This folder would contain all the packages required for navigation of the robot.
 It can be divided into sub-folders such as *slam*, *localization*, *planning* and *perception*.

     **utils** : This folder should contain all the additional packages required but are not available in the form of binaries.

+* Create the Bringup and Description:

+* Clone all Remaining Required Repos:

+* Upload the Workspace Management File:

+* Maintain the Workspace

+    *  Push the Repos in the workspace

+    * Tag the Repos in the workspace

+    * Update the Repos in the workspace